 - Fitbit Sense 2: $299 / £269 / €299

 It does, however, launch at a strange time.
-The long-awaited Pixel Watch is also available; a bonafide Google smartwatch with “deep integration with Fitbit,” according to the search giant.
+The long-awaited Pixel Watch is also available; a bonafide Google smartwatch with deep integration with Fitbit.

 Aesthetically, the Sense 2 isn’t too different from the original.
 It’s slightly thinner and lighter but has the same display.
 The most notable design change is the addition of a physical button.
 This replaces the capacitive groove that appeared on the original Sense (as well as the Versa 3).
 The addition of the button is a welcome change, as the unreliable and finicky groove was one of the most-loathed aspects of the original model.

 The Sense 2 is the first device from Fitbit to support continuous electrodermal activity (cEDA) readings via its Body Response sensor.
 EDA readings are used for testing how stressed out you are at the moment.
-Previously, Fitbits with EDA support required you to manually create these readings.
+Previously, Fitbits with EDA support required you to create these readings manually.
 The Sense 2, however, uses cEDA readings to continuously monitor your stress levels throughout the day without you needing to stop and spot-check.
-However, spot checks are still available and Fitbit encourages continuing to use that system for gaining more data.
+However, spot checks are still available, and Fitbit encourages continuing to use that system to gain more data.

 Outside of the EDA/cEDA sensor, all the other Fitbit tracking notables are here: Active Zone Minutes, step, heart rate, SpO2, sleep, and skin temperature.
 ECG readings are also available in supported countries, including the US and many regions across Europe.
-There are also more auto-tracked exercises so you’re less likely to lose valuable data if you forget to manually select your activity.
-Built-in GPS is still available and you can pay for things using just your wrist with the pre-installed Fitbit Pay.
+There are also more auto-tracked exercises, so you’re less likely to lose valuable data if you forget to select your activity manually.
+Built-in GPS is still available, and you can pay for things using just your wrist with Google Pay, a new feature for the Fitbit line.
 You can also receive phone calls through the Sense 2 and hear/respond to those calls right on the watch using its built-in microphone and speaker.

 As with all Fitbits, all this data syncs with the Fitbit app on your phone.
 Fitbit Premium members get access to more in-depth data as well as a few other perks.
 The watch comes with six free months of Fitbit Premium for new and existing members.